 Where can I apply?

-You can apply at the Trustee's Office and at the City of Clarksville, if you reside in the city limits.
+You can apply at the Trustee's Office or at the City of Clarksville, if you reside in the city limits.

 Elderly and disabled applicants must report all income from the prior year of all property owners, not to exceed the current year's limit.
-Please refer to the 2013 Tennessee & Montgomery County Tax Relief & Clarksville/Montgomery County Tax Freeze Programs bulletin for the current qualifying income limit.
 Annual income from all sources includes, but is not limited to: Social Security (after Medicare is deducted), Supplemental Security Income (SSI), Retirements or Pension benefits, Veterans' Administration benefits, Worker's Compensation, Salaries or Wages and Interest or Dividends.
-Total income cannot exceed $27,800.00.
+Total income cannot exceed $33,460.00.
 T.C.A.
 67-5-702 Legislation adopted in 2009 requires the income of the applicant's spouse to be included, regardless of ownership.

 What documents will I need?

 - Tax Receipt - provide a copy of your property tax receipt.
 If the tax receipt is not in your name, also provide a deed, probated will, or other court document.
 If you live in a mobile home provide a title or bill of sale.

 - All property owners must provide some form of ID - drivers license, Medicare card, Social Security card or voters registration card.

 If benefits are from any agency other than Social Security, you will need:

 - Proof of age for both elderly and disabled homeowners.
 This may be a birth certificate or a marriage license which states your age.

 - Proof of disability for disabled homeowners: This may be a current letter from a governmental or private entity that does not participate in the Social Security System.
 An example would be a letter from the Railroad Retirement Board or the Civil Service.